How the P-N Junction, Depletion Region and Barrier Potential are Formed

 In the next articles you will see the p-n junction, depletion region and barrier potential in action.

-which we looked seperately in other articles
+which we looked separately in other articles.